keyy123/playing-with-html-canvas/Simple-HTML5-Canvas-animation/simple-animation.md

 - The next lines draw circles:
+ #### What do the path APIs do?

-- `beginPath` API tells canvas you are ready to draw a shape
+- [`beginPath`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/beginPath) API tells canvas you are ready to draw a new shape
-- `closePath` API tells canvas you are done drawing a shape
+- [`closePath`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/closePath) API tells canvas you are done drawing a shape and will connect the last points of a shape for you

 - The `arc` API draws a circle with 6 arguments: center x coord, center y coord, radius, start angle, and end angle, is it going to be drawn counterclockwise